Elevate Student Success

 Dr. Kambra Bolch remains in the Division of Academic Affairs to lead our first-year and transfer undergraduate student advising efforts.
 Dr. Bolch will work with the college deans to better coordinate academic advising in their respective colleges.
 Dr. Bolch and the units under her direction will report to the Provost’s Office, but will also work closely with the Division of Student Success.

-The Student Success Executive Committee will be transformed into the Presidential Commission on Student Success, and its charge and membership have been revamped.
-The purpose of the Commission is to make bold recommendations to increase student retention and graduation rates.
+The Student Success Executive Committee was transformed into the Presidential Commission on Student Success, which was directed to make bold recommendations to increase student retention and graduation rates.
 Specific goals include:

 - Increase first year retention of full-time, first-time in college students to 85% by 2025.

 - Decrease retention disparities between demographic cohorts (e.g., first-gen and gender).